-Changes are being proposed to Rule 8 Rules of Blackjack in order to promulgate rules for a new game, Blackjack Burnout.
-Rule 22 Rules for Blackjack-Poker Combination Games is being amended in order to promulgate rules for a new game, Roulette with Straights and 8’s.
+Changes are being proposed to Rule 10 Rules for Poker in order to correct errors, and to make updates to several games as requested by the game owners, as well as to promulgate rules for a new game, Poker Burnout.
+Rule 21 Rules for Blackjack-Poker Combination Games is being amended to make updates to regulation 47.1-2107 The Play – 21+3.
+Rule 22 Rules for Roulette is being amended in order to promulgate rules for a new game, Roulette with Spinner Winner.

+Stakeholders are welcome to attend the Rulemaking Workshop.
+Comments and questions are welcome regarding all of the proposed rule changes.
 If a stakeholder wishes to comment on these proposed rule changes in writing, please either mail your comments to the Division at the Golden Gaming office, or send them via e-mail to email@example.com.
-All written comments must be received by the Division of Gaming no later than November 30, 2017.
-These proposed changes will be heard at the Commission Meeting on December 19, 2017.
+All written comments must be received by the Division of Gaming no later than May 31, 2018.

-On October 19, 2017. the Colorado Limited Gaming Control Commission voted unanimously to approved the proposed rule changes to Rules 8, 10, 21, 22, and 23.
-These changes will be effective November 30/2017.
+On April 19, 2018 the Colorado Limited Gaming Control Commission voted unanimously to approve the proposed changes to Rule 14.
+These changes will be effective July 1, 2018.

 House Bill 15-1255 required that the Department of Revenue (DOR) adopt rules pursuant to the “State Administrative Procedure Act”, article 4 of title 24, C.R.S.
 The purpose of these rules and regulations is to govern the enforcement of the prohibited use of electronic benefits transfer service cards at automated teller machines located in licensed gaming establishments, in-state simulcast facilities, race tracks, establishments licensed to sell malt, vinous, or spirituous liquors, medical marijuana businesses, and retail marijuana establishments.
 Rule 1 CCR 210-4 Enforcement of the Prohibited Use of Electronic Benefits Transfer Cards at Certain Locations (EBT) went into effect as of January 1, 2016.
 In November of 2016 the Office Of Legislative Legal Services (OLLS) expressed concern that the EBT Rule did not specify that there would be “increasing penalties for multiple violations” as was required by House Bill 15-1255.
 The OLLS directed the DOR to revise the rule to include this requirement.